-We start by comparing the predicted pdf of stock returns from the six parameter RMG model discussed in section \ref{fits} with those of an univariate Garch(1,1) model (abbreviated UVG) and OGarch model (hereafter abbreviated with OG).
-For the pdf of $r$ the CCC model is equivalent to UVG.
-In OG we include all eigenmodes $P_\nu \cdot r_t$, where the constant projectors $P_\nu$ are obtained from $\bar{H}$ by covariance targeting.
+We start by comparing the predicted pdf of stock returns from the RMG model discussed in section \ref{fits} with those of the univariate GARCH(1,1) (abbreviated UVG) and OGARCH model (hereafter abbreviated OG).
 In both cases we use i.i.d.
-Gaussian $\eta$ for the noise.
+Gaussian $\varepsilon$ for the noise.

 The left part of figure \ref{pdf_chisq} shows that the pdf for the same two stocks as in figure \ref{degarch} is in reasonable agreement with the three models.
 RMG and OG fail in cases where the leading eigenvector does not dominate $H(t)$, as the third example for PG\&E shows.

-For a more comprehensive comparison we use the $\chi^2/n_d$ ratio equal to the sum of quadratic deviation in units of the squared error divided by the number $n_d$ of bins.
-A histogram of these ratios from the 356 stocks of the S\&P market is shown for RMG, OG and CCC in the right part of figure \ref{pdf_chisq}.
-All three distributions exhibit a peak around a value of 4-5 which corresponds to a 5\% confidence level.
-Values between 10-20 lead still to a qualitative description.
-In contrast to UVG both RMG and OG have a small fraction (5\%) of outliers mainly from the energy sector as PG\&E. On average RMG performs better than OG which may be due to the systematic error by covariance targeting.
-We stress that in UVG and OG 712 parameter have to be determined.
+For a more comprehensive comparison we use the $\chi^2/n_d$ ratio, which is the sum of quadratic deviation in units of the squared error divided by the number $n_d$ of bins.
+A histogram that shows how well the distributions of predicted returns fit the data measured by these ratios for all 356 stocks of the S\&P market is shown for RMG, OG and UVG in the right panel of figure \ref{pdf_chisq}.
+All three distributions exhibit a peak around a value of 4-5 which corresponds to the 5\% confidence level.
+Values between 10-20 lead still to a qualitative description (see appendix \ref{sec:chi} for details on the calculation of the statistics).
+In contrast to UVG, both RMG and OG have a small fraction (5\%) of outliers mainly from the energy sector as PG\&E. On average RMG performs better than OG which may be due to the systematic error by covariance targeting.
+We stress that for UVG and OG 712 parameter have to be determined.
 The only six parameters used in RMG lead to a much more parsimonious description of the data.

-Since we deal with multivariate models we are of course also interested in the correlations that are implied by the $H(t)$ and how they develop over time.
-For this reason it is necessary to include another model in the comparison which is more capable than CCC to reproduce dynamics in the correlations.
-We therefore include the DCC model in the following comparison.
-We use estimations of sub-samples of 8 stocks for this model.